Docker Production skill

 docker system df -v # Verbose — shows per-image/container/volume

-docker system prune -f # Remove stopped containers, unused networks
+docker system prune # stopped containers + unused networks + dangling images (prompts)

-docker image prune -a -f # Remove all unused images
+docker image prune -a --filter "until=168h" # only images older than 7 days

-docker builder prune -f # Remove build cache
+docker builder prune --filter "until=168h" # trim build cache older than 7 days

 # Copy files from container